A Complete Guide to Deliverables in Project Management

 All projects have deliverables.
 And turning over the deliverables to your client indicates the completion of your project.
 They serve to clarify the project’s objectives and the activities required to get there.
 Project deliverables are vital components in the project management process because they let the project manager, clients, and other stakeholders know that the team is making progress.

-The project deliverable is a specific output element that’s a result of deliberate work done during the project.
+A project deliverable is any specific output element that’s a result of deliberate work done during the project.
 A deliverable must be within the scope of the project and it should have a definite role in accomplishing the project’s objectives.

 The project objectives define the benefits, outcomes, and performance improvements that are expected from the project.
 The objectives focus on things that are external to the project.
 Deliverables are the specific, tangible things produced that enable the objectives to be achieved.